-Rachel flew over the lawns of the Commons again, searching.
+Rachel flew over the lawns of the commons again, still searching.
 She did not know which dorm Valerie lived in.
 If the girl was inside, Rachel would have no way to find her.
-At the far end of the Commons, she circled the memorial to Taliesin the Brave, flew over the fountain that looked like a young tree with water cascading from every branch, and buzzed the lily pond—sending the sea fairies who lived therein diving for cover.
-Wind rushed by her ears at a low roar.
+At the far end of the commons, she circled the high dome of the Taliesin the Brave memorial, flew over the fountain that looked like a young tree with water cascading from every branch, and buzzed the lily pond—sending the sea fairies who lived therein diving for cover.
+Wind rushed by her, a low roar in her ears.
 Behind her, Siggy whooped loudly.

-There was no sign of Valerie Foxx.
-Rachel was not deterred.
+There was no sign of Valerie Hunt, but Rachel was undeterred.
 She seldom grew frustrated when she had put her mind to something.

 “Hey!”
 Siggy called.
 “Did you say short blond hair?
 How about that one?”

-Out of the corner of her eye, Rachel noted that Siggy had noticed as well.
+Out of the corner of her eye, Rachel noted that Siggy had noticed, too.
 When the young woman stood up and bent over, his face turned red, and he averted his eyes—an unusually knightly response from a low-born boy.
 Rachel understood that boys liked curves.

 For Rachel’s part, she found the girl’s display vulgar.
-She shuddered.
 If she had such a figure, she would wear baggy robes.
-She had no desire to be ogled by boys.
+The idea of being ogled by boys terrified her.
 Still, Sigfried’s reaction intrigued her.
 Rachel knew her own ideas of decorum were in a minority.
 She had spent her early childhood with her grandparents, who had been born during the reign of Queen Victoria.
 How had a boy raised in a horrid mundane orphanage developed such an old-fashioned sense of propriety?